Paternity Testing for Peace of Mind

 What does the “probability of paternity” mean?

-This is the percentage likelihood that a man with the genetic markers (alleles) of the alleged father is the true biological father of the child as compared to an untested and unrelated man of the same ethnic origin.
+This is the percentage likelihood that the genetic markers of the tested man (alleged father) indicate that he is the biological father of the child as compared to an untested and unrelated man of the same ethnic origin.

 How is the paternity test done?